 - According to Nielson, 50% of redeemed mobile coupons are captured directly from a retailer’s site by the consumer.

 If you don’t have a mobile app, be sure your site is mobile friendly –use code specifically for mobile to make sure everything renders properly.
 Monitor all the metrics for your mobile app to ensure peak performance, and make sure mobile updates and new feature releases for all the devices and OS are error free.

 One of our eCommerce retailer had an API error that caused payment failures on both their website and mobile app orders.

 The holiday season is the busiest and most important sales season for eCommerce/retailers.
-Anodot Autonomous Analytics, powered by patented machine learning models, analyzes all data to detect and correlate anomalies in real time to help you find and fix potential issues before they spread.
+Anodot Autonomous eCommerce Analytics, powered by patented machine learning models, analyzes all data to detect and correlate anomalies in real-time to help you find and fix potential issues before they spread.
 Let Anodot help you keep your promises to your customers this holiday season and achieve your revenue targets with certainty.